nuuuwan/news_lk3_data/README.md

 *2024-12-12 11:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/104184/court-issues-injunction-order-over-sjbs-national-list) · `en`

-The Colombo District Court today issued a restraining order preventing the Samagi Jana Balawegaya (SJB) from submitting their National List without including the name of Nizam Kariapper of the Sri Lanka Muslim Congress (SLMC).
+The Colombo District Court today issued a restraining order preventing the Samagi Jana Balawegaya (SJB) from submitting their National List MP nominees without including the name of Nizam Kariapper of the Sri Lanka Muslim Congress (SLMC).

-The District Court issued this order after considering a plaint filed by SLMC leader MP Rauff Hakeem.
+After considering a plaint filed by SLMC leader MP Rauff Hakeem, Colombo Additional District Judge Chamari Weerasuriya issued this order on the SJB’s General Secretary, Ranjith Madduma Bandara.

-◼️
+Petitioner Rauff Hakeem claims that the SLMC, led by him, supported SJB’s presidential candidate, Sajith Premadasa, during the 2024 Presidential Election.

+He also stated that during the 2024 General Election, his party entered into a Memorandum of Understanding (MOU) with SJB regarding the contesting of the General Election, on October 10.

+Accordingly, the plaint states that the SJB agreed to appoint SLMC’s General Secretary Nizam Kariapper as a National List MP.

+...

 [Data](articles/cc449ddd.json)